Tax warrants and liens

 A tax warrant is a legal action against you and creates a lien against your real and personal property.

-- the warrant is filed with your local county clerk's office and the NYS Department of State
+- The warrant is filed with your local county clerk's office and the New York State Department of State.

 What to do next

 - we will notify the Department of State and the County Clerk that the tax warrant is satisfied, and

 - they will remove the lien against your property.